PyKE has the following requirements, all of which tend to be available by default in a modern installation of Python:

 - Matplotlib: 1.5.3 or later.

-If you do not have Python installed, we recommend using the Anaconda Python distribution, which will install Python in your user directory alongside its most common scientific packages, including all those listed above.
+We strongly recommend using the Anaconda Python distribution, which will install Python alongside its most common scientific packages, including all those listed above.

 The easiest way to install or upgrade PyKE is with

 --no-deps flag is optional, but highly recommended if you already

 have Numpy installed, since otherwise pip will sometimes try to upgrade

 your Numpy installation, which may not always be desired.

 PermissionError this means that you do not have the